National Symphony Orchestra (Taiwan)

 The National Symphony Orchestra (NSO; 國家交響樂團 (Guójiā Jiāoxiǎng Yuètuán)), also known as Taiwan Philharmonic (台灣愛樂) outside Taiwan, is one of the leading orchestras in Asia.
 Since 1987, the orchestra has its residence in the National Theater and Concert Hall (Taiwan) in Taipei, Taiwan.

 History

 United Experimental Orchestra, 1986-1994

 In the year 1986, the orchestras of National Taiwan Normal University, Taipei National University of the Arts (then known as National Institute of the Arts, and National Taiwan University of Arts (then known as National Taiwan Academy of Arts) were combined to form the United Experimental Orchestra.
 Their first conductor was Gérard Akoka.

 National Concert Hall Symphony Orchestra, 1994-2002

 The United Experimental Orchestra was reformed into the National Concert Hall Symphony Orchestra in 1994, affiliated with the National Theater and Concert Hall.
 Hsu Tsang-Houei was appointed as their first music director.
 Their first overseas tour in 1997 include concerts in Vienna, Paris, and Berlin.

-National Concert Hall, 2002-
+National Symphony Orchestra, 2002-

 Since 2002, the orchestra is rebranded as National Symphony Orchestra, also known as Taiwan Philharmonic overseas.
 It has since been affiliated with the National Performing Arts Center.